cytosmart-bv/AxionVueOpenAPI/README.md

 ## Initialization

-Make sure atleast one lux is physically connected to your computer via a USB3 port.
+Make sure at least one lux is physically connected to your computer via a USB3 port.
 The luxconnector is an object that maintains the connection with the Lux.
 To create the object use the following code: